huaminghuangtw/Evergreen-Notes/Permanent-Notes/Do great work.md

 [“Here’s how to live: Master something.” by Derek Sivers](https://sive.rs/htl08)

 > _Pick one thing and spend the rest of your life getting deeper into it.
-Mastery is the best goal because the rich can't buy it, the [impatient](a-man-who-is-a-master-of-patience-is-master-of-everything-else.md) can't rush it, the privileged can't inherit it, and nobody can steal it.
+Mastery is the best goal because the rich can’t buy it, the [impatient](a-man-who-is-a-master-of-patience-is-master-of-everything-else.md) can’t rush it, the privileged can’t inherit it, and nobody can steal it.
 You can only earn it through hard work.
 Mastery is the ultimate status._

 ---